jdrachal/mod_that_for_me/README.md

 ## Mod list
 Mod list is saved under mod_urls.txt file.
 You can modify it and share with your friends.
+Stay with the convention so one url per one line!

 ## Errors
 In case of any errors make sure that script is not blocked.